Back to Blog

 Your extension's listing is often the first impression users have.
 Beginners underestimate how important the title, description, and screenshots are.
 A poor listing can make even a great extension invisible.

 Write clear descriptions that explain what the extension does, who it is for, and what benefits it provides.
 Use relevant keywords naturally.
 Include screenshots that show the extension in action and, if possible, a short demo video.
+For a full listing optimization guide, see how to optimize your Chrome Web Store listing for maximum installs.

 Forgetting About Testing